 Cost Revenue Analysis Tool Plus

 To achieve universal health coverage it is essential to know the cost of services so that sufficient resources can be provided for good quality of care.
-The Cost Revenue Analysis Tool Plus (CORE Plus) is to help managers and planners estimate the costs of individual services and packages of services in primary health care facilities as well as total costs for the facilities.
-The cost estimates are based on norms and can be used to determine the funding needs for services and can be compared with actual costs to measure efficiency.
+The Cost Revenue Analysis Tool Plus (CORE Plus) is one of MSH’s tools for costing service packages and was developed especially to cost facility-based primary health services.
+The cost estimates are based on norms and standards and can be used to determine the funding needs for services and can be compared with actual costs to measure efficiency.

-CORE Plus is a spreadsheet-based tool developed by MSH with USAID and other funding to help determine projected and actual costs of integrated primary health care services broken down by individual interventions.
-It is a “bottom-up” costing tool that allows the user to estimate a standard cost for each intervention, broken down by drugs, tests, medical supplies and staff.
+CORE Plus is a spreadsheet-based tool developed by MSH to calculate the projected and actual costs of individual primary health services (such as malaria treatment) and packages of services.
+It is a “bottom-up” costing tool that allows the user to estimate a standard cost for each intervention, broken down by drugs, tests, medical supplies, and staff.
 The standard costs are multiplied by the number of each type of interventions to build the total direct costs for a facility to which are added the indirect costs of running the facility, such as maintenance, cleaning and administrative staff.
 The tool also allows users to estimate service utilization based on a catchment population and to compare it with actual service utilization.
 Costs can be easily compared for different numbers of patients and different service delivery models.
 A strength of the tool is to be able to predict the cost of different numbers of particular interventions, such as child survival, within the context of an integrated Primary Health Care system, and the impact of changes in those interventions on the cost of the system as a whole.
 The tool also shows the numbers of each type of medical staff needed to provide the services and the quantities and costs of medicines required.
 It also allows the user to model the revenues and user fees and shows resource gaps.
 The tool has also been modified to cost services in small hospitals.

-The original CORE tool was developed in the mid 1990’s in Zimbabwe and Guatemala by Management Sciences for Health.
-CORE Plus was adapted from CORE in the late 1990’s in South Africa (where it was called the PHC Costing Tool).
+The original CORE tool was developed in the mid-1990’s in Zimbabwe and Guatemala by Management Sciences for Health.
+CORE Plus was adapted from CORE in the late 1990’s in South Africa.

-It can estimate the cost of individual services within integrated service facilities as well as the total cost of the facilities, and can model the financial impact of changing numbers of services, resources, and fee levels.
+The tool can estimate the cost of individual services within integrated service facilities, as well as the total cost of the facilities, and can model the financial impact of scaling-up services, improving quality and improving efficiency.
 Once the initial information is entered into the tool, it is very easy to model different scenarios, several of which are built-in.
 The tool is in Microsoft Excel, is open-source, and can be easily adapted.

 The user’s manual is available in English and French